cuevas1208/Sensor-Fusion-with-Kalman-Filters/README.md

 ## Reference:

-* Udacity the Self-Driving Car Engineer Program.
+* Starter code was provided by Udacity, as part of Udacity Self-Driving Car Engineer Program.

 * <a href="http://www.bzarg.com/p/how-a-kalman-filter-works-in-pictures/">How a Kalman filter works, in pictures </a>